 CBD exerts several actions in the brain that explain why it could be effective in treating anxiety, and it has been proven effective in boosting cell signaling via a serotonin receptor 5-HT1A agonist.
 The 5-HT1A receptor is important because it’s known to be involved in the chemical pathways of both depression and anxiety.

-Correct CBD dosages will vary from person to person, and can be influenced by several factors.
+Correct CBD dosages will vary from person to person and can be influenced by several factors.
 The unfortunate fact is that even with the waves of states in America that are legalizing marijuana, physicians are still legally unable to prescribe cannabinoids because it remains illegal on a federal level, and thus is not FDA-approved.

-As you might guess, then, many people are left totally in the dark with regard to how much CBD they should take.
+As you might guess, then, many people are left totally in the dark with regards to how much CBD they should take.
 CBD-rich hemp oil comes in various forms, including liquid hemp oil, hemp oil paste, capsules, sprays, salves for topical use, edibles (as in candy or gummies), and CBD vape juices for vape pens (which are similar to e-cigarettes).
-As you can see, in terms of finding a valid answer to the question “how much CBD to take,” Reddit is actually a great resource because it lets you get a range of ideas from hundreds of different people, all with varying conditions.
+As you can see, in terms of finding a valid answer to the question “how much CBD to take,” Reddit is actually a great resource because it lets you get a range of ideas from hundreds of different people, all with varying conditions and circumstances.

 If you’re using CBD to treat chronic pain, for example, you might find that anywhere between 2.5 to 20 mg daily over an average span of 25 days is a sufficient amount to achieve positive results.
 If it’s for epilepsy, on the other hand, you’ll find that the majority of Reddit users will be using anywhere between 200-300 mg daily.
 For sleeping disorders, an evening dose of 40-160 mg of CBD seems to be common.
 In any regard, though, you need to remember that there is NO single dosage specification that will work on all levels for all people.